Greater Madawaska: Recreation

 The Calabogie Peaks ski resort is located in the township.
 The Kingston and Pembroke Railway ran through the town, with stations at Ashdad and Calabogie, until it was abandoned in 1986.
 It has now become a hiking trail, the K&P Rail Trail.
 The Calabogie Motorsports Park is a racing venue that hosts regional road racing and is the main circuit in the Ottawa metropolitan area.
+Calabogie Farmers' Market run on Saturday's from June to September from 9am - 1pm.